Vietnam.vn - Nền tảng quảng bá Việt Nam

 Kremlin spokesman Dmitry Peskov

-"We also believe that the United States will continue to try to put pressure on Russia and the entire system of economic and trade relations, essentially destroying the form of these relations," Peskov added.
+Peskov added: "We also believe that the US will continue to try to put pressure on Russia and the entire system of economic and trade relations, essentially destroying the form of these relations."

-To make up for the decline in trade with the West, Russia is turning to China, India and other markets in the Middle East, Asia, Africa and Latin America, according to Reuters.
-"The world economy is not limited to the US economy," Peskov said, adding that China is catching up with the US.
+To compensate for declining trade with the West, Russia is shifting its focus to China, India, and other markets in the Middle East, Asia, Africa, and Latin America, according to Reuters.
+"The world economy is not limited to the US economy," Peskov asserted, adding that China is catching up with the US.

-"The world is much more diverse than the United States, so the world with the United States at its center is ending and a period of diversity is beginning, including in international economic relations," Mr. Peskov said.
+"The world is much more diverse than the United States, so the US-centric world is ending and a period of diversity is beginning, including in international economic relations," Peskov said.

-Moscow has long signaled that the Russian economy is stronger than expected in the face of unprecedented Western sanctions over Russia's military campaign in Ukraine.
+Moscow has long signaled that the Russian economy is stronger than expected in the face of unprecedented Western sanctions related to Russia's military campaign in Ukraine.

 Mỹ hé lộ mục tiêu cấm vận Nga; Bộ trưởng Quốc phòng Nga nói về chiến sự - Ảnh 2.

-Ukrainian servicemen operate a ZU-23-2 anti-aircraft gun near the capital Kyiv (Ukraine) on November 30.
+Ukrainian servicemen operate a ZU-23-2 anti-aircraft gun near the Ukrainian capital Kyiv on November 30.

-Regarding the war situation, RIA news agency reported that Russian Defense Minister Sergei Shoigu announced today that the country's army is advancing in all directions in Ukraine.
-Mr. Shoigu said that Russia will hold a naval exercise called Ocean-2024 next year, according to Reuters.
+Regarding the ongoing conflict, the RIA news agency reported that Russian Defense Minister Sergei Shoigu announced today that the country's military is advancing in all directions in Ukraine.
+Shoigu also stated that Russia will hold a naval exercise called Ocean-2024 next year, according to Reuters.

-In addition, Russian Foreign Minister Sergei Lavrov said today that Moscow saw no signs of Kyiv's readiness to move towards a political solution and there was no reason for Russia to change the goals of its "special military operation" in Ukraine, according to Reuters.
+In addition, Russian Foreign Minister Sergei Lavrov said today that Moscow sees no signs of Kyiv's willingness to move toward a political solution and there is no reason for Russia to change the objectives of its "special military operation" in Ukraine, according to Reuters.

-There is currently no information about Ukraine's reaction to Russia's statement.
+There is currently no information on Ukraine's reaction to the above statement from Russia.

 Source link